jakobib/helsinki2014/slides.md

 ---

-# creation of data about existing works
+# Creation of data about existing works

 1. digitization

-. . .

-2. connections

-# digitization
+# Digitization

 ![](minnesang.png)